Apadravya Piercing FAQ Info by APP Certified Piercers in NYC

 • This effect lessens over time as the body adjusts.

-• Some people chose to sit until they learn ways to more effectively control their urine stream.
+• Some people choose to sit until they learn ways to more effectively control their urine stream.

 No, implant-certified titanium jewelry does not trigger traditional metal detectors.